GENERAL SCOTT BOUDIN PAGEANT INFO

 The pageant is held at the Scott Event Center, 110 Lions Club Rd., Scott, LA 70583.

-47) What do the judges score during the modeling competition?
+56) (**2026 Update**) What do the judges score during the modeling competition?

 Contestants 14 years old and younger will be judged on hair, makeup, wardrobe, personality, confidence, poise, grace, and beauty.
 Contestants 15 years old and older will be judged on their introduction, answer to their on-stage question, hair, makeup, wardrobe, personality, confidence, poise, grace, and beauty.
+All judges' decisions are final.
+Note: Judges for the Scott Boudin Festival Pageant are NOT "festival pageant judges", but rather the judges for all eight age divisions may come from the business sector, tourism industry, media industry, or are a servant-leader within the Scott Community.

-Hair and makeup should be well groomed, presentable, age appropriate, and flattering to the contestant's facial features.
-Hair and makeup for modeling and pageant should be that which would be acceptable to attend a formal gala, event, or photoshoot.
-These include events hosted by Fairs and Festivals, City or Parish Government officials, Louisiana State government officials, or United States Government officials.
+Hair and makeup should be well-groomed, free of flyaways, presentable, age-appropriate, and flattering to the contestant's facial features.
+Hair and makeup for modeling and pageants should be that which would be acceptable to attend a formal gala, event, or photoshoot.
+These include events hosted by Fairs and Festivals, City or Parish Government officials, Louisiana State government officials, or United States Government officials.Note: Judges for the Scott Boudin Festival Pageant are NOT "festival pageant judges", but rather the judges for all eight age divisions may come from the business sector, tourism industry, media industry, or are a servant-leader within the Scott Community.

-49) Is the contestant bio/application judged?
+58) Is the contestant's bio/application judged?

 CONTESTANT INTRODUCTIONS & ON-STAGE QUESTIONS